 This is actually one of my favorite things about “bowl meals” – they are so easily customizable!
 Check out my podcast episode 33 for tips on putting together the perfect bowl.

-What are some variations on this easy Paleo dinner?
+What are some variations on this healthy chorizo recipe?

 This is a totally clean-out-the fridge friendly meal!
 There are endless variations, but here are a few ideas on extra toppings to include:

 - Green onions – Lend a bit of a crunch and a little extra flavor with some chopped green onions.
 This is perfect if you've bought some green onions for a different recipe and have a few extra lingering in the fridge.

 - Cheese – cheese is a natural addition if you're not keeping this strictly Paleo.
 Freshly grated cheddar, feta or cotija cheese would all be great here.
 Adding cheese is often a great way to encourage the kiddos to give something a try too!